spinframework/spin-js-sdk/README.md

 ## Structure of this repository

 This repository contains multiple packages under the [`packages/`](./packages/) directory.
-Each pacakge contains that contains a `spin-` prefix hosts modules that can be used to enable access to the various Spin interfaces.
-There are other kind of packages as well, namely triggers and `build-tools`.
+Packages whose names start with `spin-` host provide access to Spin-specific interfaces, whereas the `http-trigger` package can be used for creating runtime-agnostic components that just rely on `wasi:http@0.2.3`.

+The `build-tools` package provides the tools for componentizing JavaScript/TypeScript source code, regardless of the interfaces used.

 The `examples` directory contains various examples of common patterns and using popular SDKs.